aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 We found that in our bromeliad system, phylogenetically distant pairs of predators are distributed with the same degree of similarity as phylogenetically similar predators (Question 1).
-However, as phylogenetic distance between predator species increased <!-- distance-->, diet overlap decreased by 20% (Question 2).
+However, as phylogenetic distance between predator species increased, diet overlap decreased by 20% (Question 2).
 Interestingly, these apparent diet preferences in the lab did not generate a difference in composition of surviving species in the field (Question  3a).
 Phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Question 3b).

 ### Phylogenetic distance and similarity in distribution